-The ability to react quickly to new part orders or new product development efforts is an integral component of modern manufacturing.
-Beckwood offers a suite of distinct, yet related, technologies which serve low volume / high mix forming operations, research & development groups and LEAN manufacturers alike.
+The ability to react quickly to new part orders or develop new parts quickly is an integral component of modern manufacturing.
+Beckwood offers a suite of unique technologies that cater to low volume / high mix forming operations, research & development groups, and LEAN manufacturers alike.

 Imagine the following Scenario: